 - And others

 Also known as tort law, personal injury law is a component of civil law intended to protect you in the event your property or you have been injured by someone else’s action, and in some cases, inaction.
 The core of personal injury law is negligence and damages: to file a successful claim, it is necessary to prove that another party acted negligently, thereby causing your damages.
+We are prepared to help you file an Athens or Atlanta personal injury claim to recover fair compensation for the harm you suffered.

 Athens GA Personal Injury Lawyer